 The British Council Exams Department is looking for individuals to provide external services related to IELTS sessions.
 We hope to establish long-term co-operation.

-Invigilators represent the British Council delivery of IELTS test.
+Invigilators represent the British Council delivery of the IELTS test.
 They must be dynamic, pro-active, with initiative and strongly customer oriented.
 It is also important to have a good working knowledge of computers and technological devices.

 Invigilators will indicate their availability in advance and will be offered work based on demand.
 Flexibility in working hours is expected in order to meet operational needs.
 And will be required to attend a training session delivered by a British Council professional in order to be able to perform this role.